Highway Advisory Radio System

 isolated-style installations in which a cabinet with the

 electronic equipment is attached to the antenna support pole.

-desired National Weather Service All-Hazards Alert system
+desired National Weather Service 'All Hazard' coverage.

 Verify reception of a